Pupolina7/ResearchAssistant/README.md

 ## Future Enhancements
 To expand the functionality and user experience of the **AI-Powered Academic Research Assistant**, the following features are planned for future updates:

+- **Exclude Page Jumps**: Address the current limitations in Gradio’s handling of real-time text updates within the response generation box, reducing interruptions and improving the flow of content as it’s generated.
+This feature will be implemented as soon as Gradio offers an update to support it.
 - **'Stop Generation' Button**: Introduce a button that allows users to halt the text generation process mid-response, offering more control over the interaction.
 - **File Content Writing**: Enable the assistant to directly write generated or improved content into user-uploaded files, making it easier to incorporate edits without manual copy-pasting.
 - **Markdown Support**: Enhance the app’s capabilities to interpret and generate Markdown (MD) formatted content, ensuring compatibility with popular text editors and document formats.